NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - Added more settings, for example you can prevent the player from spawning in the void.
 - The application now warns you when the spawnset you're creating might cause Devil Daggers to become unstable, for instance when the end loop is very short.
 This also includes the new discovery of the {25, 27} tile, which causes Devil Daggers to glitch whenever its height is put to a value greater than 0.4973333.
 - The application is now dependent on [DevilDaggersCore](https://bitbucket.org/NoahStolk/devildaggerscore/src/master/), which is a .NET Standard class library used to share code between various Devil Daggers related applications.
+- Replaced the "Open from DevilDaggers.info" menu item with a new "Download Spawnset" window which allows you to search and filter spawnsets on the website.
+It also shows more information about them.

 **Note:** Version 1 is discontinued.
 If you wish to view the source code for the latest update for version 1 (which is 1.1.5.0, since 1.1.5.1 never got a proper release), the latest commit is from November 4, 2018.